 Finding support groups

 Your local authority

 Local authorities must publish information about the support that’s available in their area.
 This is called a Local Offer.
 The quality of information varies, but there should be support groups and contact information.

 Get help from local groups:

 - the charity Contact has a map of local groups

-- search your child’s condition on Contact’s A-Z pages for links to national support groups
+- search your child’s condition on Contact’s A to Z pages for links to national support groups

 - SENDirect is a database of local services, including support groups

-- search local support group Facebook pages with events or meet-ups
+- search local support group Facebook pages with events or meetings

 - sign up to your local parent carer forum newsletter to find out what’s on

 - check if someone has set up a local group for parents on meetup.com, and see if they’re running any events such as coffee mornings